Fore Street (restaurant)

-Fore Street is a restaurant in the Old Port neighborhood of Portland, Maine, United States.
-It is located a block from Commercial Street and Portland's waterfront.
-Opened in 1996, the restaurant was named one of Gourmet magazine's top 50 restaurants in the United States in 2002, being placed 16th on the list.
-Chef Sam Hayward was named the top chef in the Northeastern US in 2004 by the James Beard Foundation.
+Fore Street is a restaurant at 288 Fore Street in the Old Port neighborhood of Portland, Maine, United States.

+Owned by Dana Street and Sam Hayward, the restaurant opened in 1996.
+It was named one of Gourmet magazine's top 50 restaurants in the United States in 2002, being placed 16th on the list.
+Its former chef Hayward was named the top chef in the Northeastern US in 2004 by the James Beard Foundation.
 In 2002, The Atlantic magazine named Fore Street a "restaurant to build a trip around."
 In February 2011, Fore Street was nominated by the Beard Foundation for the award of 'Most Outstanding Restaurant'.

+Dana Street owns three other businesses in the city: Street & Co., Standard Baking Co. (located in the same building) and Scales.